reactioncommerce/reaction-development-platform/docs/Common-Issues.md

 Another process is bound to the port specified in the error message.
 Stop the service that's running on the port and start the service again.

+## could not find an available address pool

+### Description

+* If you are using certain VPNs under linux, you may see the following error from docker
+  * ` ERROR: could not find an available, non-overlapping IPv4 address pool among the defaults to assign to the network`

+### Fix

+To work around this, disconnect your VPN, then retry your make command